leenasohail/PhysiGym/man/HOWTO_physigym.md

 python3 install_physigym.py
 ```

-3. If you are using environments, this is the time to activate the python3 environment in which you would like to run physigym.
+3. If you are using environments, this is the time to activate the Python environment in which you would like to run physigym.

 4. cd into the PhysiCell folder, reset PhysiCell, load, and compile the physigym project.
-This will install two python3 modules, the first one named `embedding`, the second one named `physigym`.
+This will install two Python modules, the first one named `embedding`, the second one named `physigym`.

-Notice: the `sed` command below is needed in PhysiCell <= 1.13\* because the load command in these Makefiles does not allow custom modules packed in a folder structure, like the python modules are.
+Notice: the `sed` command below is needed in PhysiCell <= 1.13\* because the load command in these Makefiles does not allow custom modules packed in a folder structure, like the Python modules are.
 This step will no longer be needed with the coming PhysiCell release.
 ```bash
 cd ../PhysiCell